hwcoe/hwcoe-ufl/Readme.md

 Changelog
 ---------
-### 3.7.2 (or 3.8.0)
+### 3.8.0
-- TODO: look into changing form legend styling to remove additional style rules (text-transform, color) - format.scss
 - Update to card styling
-- Add animated border button
+- Add animated border buttons
+- Include the Twitter for Websites script in scripts.js for in-page embeds
+- Update form styling in format.scss

 ### 3.7.1
 - Bugfix: Fixed SCSS variable $baseLineHeight change causing primary nav to be inaccessible in certain cases